1005 N. Marion St.

 • Criminal/Civil Division 4 – Honorable Mark D. Singer

-After an arrest for DUI, the judge will set a bail at the first appearance hearing if the criminal report affidavit shows that probable cause supports the allegation.
+After an arrest for DUI, the judge will set a bail at the first appearance hearing if the criminal report affidavit shows probable cause supports the allegation.

-At Sammis Law Firm, we take a scholarly approach to filing and litigating all viable motions in a DUI case in Bradenton, FL for Manatee County.
+At Sammis Law Firm, we take a scholarly approach to filing and litigating all viable motions in a DUI case in Bradenton, FL, for Manatee County.
+Call us today to discuss your DUI case at (813) 250-0500.
+The initial consultation with an attorney is free.

-DUI Arrests by the Bradenton Police Department
+Read more about DUI arrests by the Bradenton Police Department and the Manatee County Sheriff’s Office.

 Additional Information